 - Two Shorehouse Waterview – Bath rooms (water facing, large windows and baths): $420/night

 - One Shorehouse Panorama room (water and forest facing, three large windows): $420/night

-- Entire bottom level dedicated to lounge and dining area with honesty bar
+- Entire bottom level dedicated to lounge area with honesty bar.

 FOOD & BEVERAGE

 Each room is equipped with a larder comprising a range of picnic and platter food and an exciting beverage selection.
 The larders are based on an honesty system, with a ledger for recording purchases.
 Importantly, the larder food and beverage items are available at retail prices, not the inflated prices typically associated with hotel minibars.